QTI-TH/style-qgan/qrgan/README.md

 ## Some observations

 The minimisation does not go very well.
 In these examples the worst case for the two distributions D_target != D_generated implies a cf=200 (i.e. cost=1 for each of the test samples).
 Typically the cf reached at the iteration cutoff=100 is around cf=100-120.
 This implies that of 200 samples generated only 80-100 will actually lie in the target distribution on average.
 In that light it makes sense that all figures exhibit a strong uniformly distributed background.
-It is likely that replacing the simple yes/no-based cost function with one in which the KS distance is minimised instead.
+It is likely that replacing the simple yes/no-based cost function with one in which the KS distance is minimised instead will work better.
 However, once a discriminator comes into play that won't work anymore since it will reply the yes/no answers as is done here.
 The idea was indeed to mimic the discriminator response in this way.

 ## Generator, Gaussian